prp2606/Sorting-Algorithm-Visualizer/README.md

 This project has the features of adjusting array size, adjusting the algorithm speed and generating new array for different algorithms.

 #### Want to play around and learn more about sorting algos?
 Visit -> http://prp2606.github.io/SortingVisualizer
+(Google chrome and big window screen is recomended for god experience)